 Tadashi Nakamura was born on 22 February 1942.
 He came from a middle-class family.
 His mother was a doctor and his father a banker.

-In 1953 Nakamura was introduced to Karate by his older brothers, who studied Wado-ryu and Goju-ryu Karate.
+In 1953, Nakamura was introduced to Karate by his older brothers, who studied Wado-ryu and Goju-ryu Karate.

 Mas Oyama opened a small dojo in 1953.
 The dojo was located behind Rikkyo University, Tokyo.
 Nakamura switched styles and dojos in 1956, becoming one of Oyama’s first students.
 At the time Oyama taught elements of Goju-ryu, Shorei-ryu, and Kobayashi-ryu Karate, all styles he had learnt.

 Training with Oyama was extremely tough.
 Students frequently left training sessions very tired.
-There were four classes a week, with each training session lasting 3-4 hours.
+There were four classes a week, each lasting 3-4 hours.
 Sparring sessions in the class lasted for over an hour and were filled with a lot of intensity and violence.
 Many students joined and left the dojo, finding the training sessions too tough.
 Injuries were no excuse for not training.

 Nakamura stuck to his training.
-In 1959 he was awarded his 1st Dan by Oyama.
-At the time he was the youngest student to be awarded a black belt by Oyama.
+In 1959, he was awarded his 1st Dan by Oyama.
+At the time, he was the youngest student to be awarded a black belt by Oyama.

-In 1961 Nakamura took part in his first tournament, the All-Japan Student Open Karate Championship.
+In 1961, Nakamura took part in his first tournament, the All-Japan Student Open Karate Championship.
 He won the tournament.
 He was 19 years old at the time.
 This would be the first of many tournament successes.

-In 1964 Oyama officially founded Kyokushin Karate.
+In 1964, Oyama officially founded Kyokushin Karate.
 He also established the International Karate Organisation (IKO).

 On 5 April 1966, Nakamura got his wish.
 Oyama selected him to go to the United States to spread Kyokushin Karate.
 He became the first overseas Kyokushin Karate instructor in the country.

-Aged 24 years at the time, Nakamura set up his first dojo at the Brooklyn Academy of Music, in New York.
+Aged 24 years at the time, Nakamura set up his first dojo at the Brooklyn Academy of Music in New York.

-In the beginning, things were slow to pick up.
-Nakamura faced challengers who wanted to test him and his style of martial arts.
+At first, things were slow to pick up.
+Nakamura faced challengers who sought to test him and his martial arts style.
 His reputation had preceded him.
-Many of these challenges eventually became his students.
-He conducted numerous seminars and demonstrations across the United States, to build up interest in Kyokushin Karate.
+Many of these challengers eventually became his students.
+He also faced financial challenges and a language barrier in his early days in America.
+In time, he overcame these obstacles and successfully established Kyokushin Karate in the United States.
+He conducted numerous seminars and demonstrations across the United States to build up interest in his style of Karate.

 Nakamura’s son, Akira, who had started learning Seido Karate from an early age, began teaching at the Seido Hombu in 1996.

 On 11 September 2001, the world was shocked by the terrorist attack on the World Trade Centre in New York.
 The attack hit Nakamura and Seido Karate on a personal level.
-New York fire captain, Pat Brown, a first responder, died in the attack.
+New York fire captain Pat Brown, a first responder, died in the attack.
 Brown was a Seido Sensei.

-In 2008 Nakamura officially appointed his son Akira as his successor as head of Seido Karate.
+In 2008, Nakamura officially appointed his son, Akira, as his successor as head of Seido Karate.

 At the shrine, Tadashi Nakamura promoted Akira Nakamura to 8th Dan.
 He presented Akira with a ceremonial belt that he had worn 35 years before.